 ADL has several production facilities.
-After consolidation of its manufacturing footprint in 2020, ADL now manufactures out of its facilities in Scarborough, England and Falkirk, Scotland.
-It also has a prototype area for NPD in Larbert, Scotland.
+After consolidation of its manufacturing footprint in 2020 and 2022, ADL now manufactures out of its facilities in Scarborough, England and Falkirk, Scotland.
+Its head office and prototype area for NPD are located in Larbert, Scotland, and it also has a design and engineering center in Farnborough, England.
 In addition to its own facilities, ADL uses third-party manufacturers for bus manufacturing in China and in New Zealand.
 This global manufacturing footprint was developed by ADL in seeking to capitalize on multiple efficiencies by manufacturing in closer proximity to its major customers.

-Due to the assembly nature of the Company's manufacturing process and the high cost of the major components incorporated into transit buses and motor coaches, approximately 83% of the total cost structure of its transit bus and coach manufacturing operations is variable, based on the Company's 2021 financial results.
+Due to the assembly nature of the Company's manufacturing process and the high cost of the major components incorporated into transit buses and motor coaches, approximately 81% of the total cost structure of its transit bus and coach manufacturing operations is variable, based on the Company's 2022 financial results.
 The chart on the following page provides a breakdown of the Company's cost structure for bus and coach manufacturing operations: